 Around the Ottoman period structure is a Bedouin farm, which raises goats and cows.
 Further south are additional houses occupied by Bedouins.

 A settlement named Eshchar was established in 1986 on the hill south-west to the site (1.5km).
 It is accessed from the road to Yuvalim.

 A drone captured this view from the north west side (on October 2018).
 The Hilazon brook loops around the hill from left to right, and is joined by two other valleys.

 Click on the photos to view in higher resolution...

 After reaching the bottom of the deep valley, you can then climb up the foothills seen on the left side of the photo below (looking towards the south).
 We have used this side to climb up, but due to its steep climb (100M of altitude difference) we reached breathless to the south side.
-Therefore, our advice is to use an access either from the north-east side or from the south-west side further down the creek.
+Therefore, our advice is to use an access either from the north-east side or from the south-west side farther down the brook.

 The photo below shows a view of the western side.
 In the background are the Bedouin buildings, south of the site.

 After walking on the west side, you reach a flat area on the south side.
 The trees seem to be bent to the left even without wind.
 This is due to the fierce winds that blast here almost constantly.
-The Hilazon creek acts like a funnel, causing strong winds to flow from the sea and reshape the trees.
+The Hilazon brook acts like a funnel, causing strong winds to flow from the sea and reshape the trees.